lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/bestPractice.rst

 `Buildings.Media.ConstantPropertyLiquidWater <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Media_ConstantPropertyLiquidWater.html#Buildings.Media.ConstantPropertyLiquidWater>`_,
 then the density is constant.
 Consequently, there is no equation that can be used to compute the pressure based on the volume.
-In this situation, trying to translate the model leads, in Dymola, to the following error message:
+In this situation, attempting to translate the model leads, in Dymola, to the following error message:

 .. code-block:: none